gSchool/ada-1-intro-to-ruby/02-methods/02-ruby-methods.md

 ### Creating methods: Why?

 Methods allow us to assign a _name_ and _structure_ to sections of code.
 We create methods when we identify these sections of code that we may want to reuse and execute independently from other sections of code.
+This lets us write sections of code and _reuse_ those segments over and over again, reducing the amount of code we need to write.
+Methods are a key tool in the mantra DRY (Do Not Repeat Yourself) that many developers adopt.

 ### Creating methods: Signatures and Blocks